 “If you want someone to deliver your mail to a foreign government, get a postal clerk.
 If you want to communicate effectively, appoint an ambassador in whose professionalism and discretion you trust.
 Tell him what you want to accomplish and listen to his advice on persuading his hosts to agree.

 Lescalopier de Nourar (1763)

 To bend a phrase: Customers are like a foreign country; they do things differently there.
 Customers, like foreign countries, often have distinct cultures.
-For example, in one company, we may be encouraged to go to dinner or even give gifts.
+For example, in one company, we may be encouraged to go to dinner or give gifts.
 In another company, such behavior can result in the death penalty.

-Let’s say we don’t call them ambassadors but just think of them that way.
+Let’s say we don’t call them ambassadors but think of them that way.
 What questions should we ask about the skill sets they will need?
 Should they be a super salesperson or a diplomat?
 Do we want a good talker or a great communicator?
 What is preferred, a short or a long-term thinker?
-Is it best that they have a great personality or a have skills as host and guest?
+Is it best that they have a great personality or skills as host and guest?
 Do we want them to represent just sales or the entire company?
-Ultimately, do we need someone whose job it is to get the sale or to grow the company’s relationship with the customer?
+Ultimately, do we need someone whose job is to get the deal or to grow the company’s relationship with the customer?

 - Someone who cannot only intelligently meet with their buyer counterparts but with accounts payable, receiving, merchandising, logistics, and senior management.

 - Someone who can anticipate and deliver information between companies exactly and productively.